nylnook/nylnook-krita-brushes/README.md

 As Krita tagging system is sometimes capricious, every brush preset start with "Nylnook" to quickly find them.
 Then they are sorted by types :

-**Aboriginal Dots** : I created this one specifically to mimic australian aboriginal dot painting for a specific projet.
+**Aboriginal Dots** : I created this one specially to mimic australian aboriginal dot painting for a specific projet.
 Just draw your line and the preset will paint dots along the way in this aboriginal style.
 ![Aboriginal Dots presentation](icons/presentation-aboriginal.jpg)